mbmccormick/mbmccormick.github.io/_posts/2012-04-09-flashing-windows-phone-mango-build-8107-onto-htc-mazaa.md

 <h3>Update to Windows Phone build 8107</h3>

 <p>Next, you need to download a series of CAB updates from Microsoft in order to get your device up to 8107.
-Here&rsquo;s the list of updates you need to download:</p>
+Here's the list of updates you need to download:</p>

 <p><a href="http://download.windowsupdate.com/msdownload/update/software/dflt/2011/10/diff-7.10.7720.68-7.10.7740.16-armv7-retail-microsoft.pks_2cb1bfdd82133914239b8ee1a78e61e9000d124a.cab" target="_blank">diff-7.10.7720.68-7.10.7740.16-armv7-retail-microsoft.pks_2cb1bfdd82133914239b8ee1a78e61e9000d124a.cab</a></p>